OpenVisualCloud/Dockerfiles/VCAC-A/README.md

 #### Setup Kubernetes:

 Follow the [instructions](https://kubernetes.io/docs/setup) to setup the Kubernetes cluster.
-During the master setup, you need to add `--apiserver-advertise-address=172.30.xx.xx` to your `kudeadm init` command, where `172.32.xx.xx` is the WeaveNet IP address shown during [the WeaveNet setup](#Setup-WeaveNet).
+During the master-node setup, you need to add `--apiserver-advertise-address=172.30.xx.xx` to your `kudeadm init` command, where `172.32.xx.xx` is the WeaveNet IP address displayed during the [Setup WeaveNet](#Setup-WeaveNet) section.

 Kubernetes asks you to install a POD network plugin during the master-node setup.
 You can install any Layer-3 (IP) [network plugin](https://kubernetes.io/docs/concepts/cluster-administration/networking).
 For example, [flannel](https://github.com/coreos/flannel) is a good place to start.

-Join the Kubernetes worker nodes to the cluster.
-You are done with the Kubernetes setup.
+Join the Kubernetes worker nodes to the cluster, and you are done with the Kubernetes setup.

 ---